VanessaCalimag/cp3402-adjunct-site/README.md

 ### Continued Development
 Additional Site Pages
-- Newsletter -> used a plugin that enables Newsletter subscription but can use a better plugin to incorporate actual Newsletter pages
+- Newsletter -> currently using Forminator plugin that enables Newsletter subscription but can use a better plugin to incorporate actual Newsletter pages

 - Forum for enhanced user engagement -> explore other suitable plugin as there are too many unnecessary details on the current extension